-Below, I have listed down the most popular companies working on electric car charging station technology or working on building relevant infrastructure.
+Below, I have listed the most popular companies working on electric car charging station technology or building relevant infrastructure.
 Similarly, you can also find major companies involved in ultra-fast charging technology and home charging equipment.

 Tesla is almost synonymous with electric car technology.
-Apart from producing futuristic electric-powered cars, the company is a leading enterprise for creating sustainable charging networks worldwide.
+Apart from producing futuristic electric-powered cars, the company is a leading enterprise in creating sustainable charging networks worldwide.

 What’s more, Tesla also makes its own electric car charging equipment.
 Their latest fast-charging version, the Supercharger V3, delivers up to 250kW of power.

-Unfortunately, while Tesla is a go-to company for those willing to invest in electric vehicle technology, the company does not intend to make a profit from its car-charging stations.
+Unfortunately, while Tesla is a go-to company for those willing to invest in electric vehicle technology, it does not intend to profit from its car charging stations.

-Currently, the Tesla Model S and X owners already have car charging credits that they can avail at Tesla charging stations.
+The Tesla Model S and X owners already have car charging credits available at Tesla charging stations.
 However, new Model S and X owners are billed per kWh at Tesla charging stations.

 This might be bad news for investors targeting investments in the electric car charging stations sector.
 However, things can change.

-That’s because Tesla currently covered 99% of the US population through its car charging network and 90% of China’s population.
+Tesla currently covers 99% of the US population through its car charging network and 90% of China’s population.
 Similarly, Tesla reports doubling their network in the coming years.

 Similarly, Tesla is the leading producer of superchargers, with more than 1636 supercharger stations and 14497 superchargers operating worldwide.
 At this scale, it’s only a matter of time before Tesla begins to monetize its electric car charging stations and technology and makes it open for investors.

 Blink Charging Co is another leading company for electric car charging station investors to consider.
 The company provides its charging technology to more than 15,000 charging stations in the US.